MaxLap/activerecord_where_assoc/README.md

 ## Development

-After checking out the repo, run `bundle install` to install dependencies.
+This gem uses the [appraisal](https://github.com/thoughtbot/appraisal) gem to easily test against multiple versions of rails.

-For each of the following commands, you might need to put `bundle exec ` before them for them to work.
-See what works for you.
+After checking out the repo, run `bundle install` then `appraisal install` to install dependencies.

-Run `rake test` to run the tests.
+Run `appraisal rake test` to run the tests.

 Run `bin/console` for an interactive prompt that will allow you to experiment in the same environment as the tests.